FahadAlAraik/live-search-app/README.md

 # How to use

- 1- download the files for frontend and backend
+ 1- download the files for frontend and backend.\n
- 2- before starting the both files you must npm i on both directories 3- happy searching !
+ 2- before starting the both files you must npm i on both directories.

-# Fahad Al-Araik
+ 3- happy searching !.